yahyachammami/Report_Generation_Voice-text/README.md

    git clone <your-repo-url>
    cd fastapi-template
    ```
+2. Create a `.env` file from the example in the "Local Development" section below and fill in your details, especially the required API keys.

-2. Start the application with Docker Compose:
+3. Start the application with Docker Compose:
    ```bash
    # For development
    docker-compose -f docker-compose.dev.yml up --build